OCAndre/Milestone-Project-1/README.md

 Game Logic

 Setup:
-an 8x8 square grid with alternating color scheme should be shown.
+an 8x8 square grid with alternating color scheme (Both in row and in coloumn) should be shown.
 The top 2 and bottom two rows should have the pieces in them when the game starts.

 Pieces with white on the bottom (1) and black on the top (8):